Azure/Test-Drive-Azure-Synapse-with-a-1-click-POC/README.md

 **Link Azure Synapse workspace to PowerBI workspace**

 - Go to Manage --> Linked Services.
-- click on PowerBIWorkspaceTripsFares linked service
+- Click on PowerBIWorkspaceTripsFares linked service
     ![image](https://user-images.githubusercontent.com/47899900/130508485-fb5a0d94-561d-4fa0-bd6b-6a079306d211.png)
 - From the drop down list, select your PowerBI workspace and Save and publish.